GIS Web Services for the FEMA National Flood Hazard Layer (NFHL)

 Flood hazard and supporting data are developed using specifications for horizontal control consistent with 1:12,000–scale mapping.

-If you plan to display maps from the National Flood Hazard Layer with other map data for official purposes, ensure that the other information meets FEMAs standards for map accuracy.
+If you plan to display maps from the NFHL with other map data for official purposes, ensure that the other information meets FEMAs standards for map accuracy.

 The minimum horizontal positional accuracy for base map hydrographic and transportation features used with the NFHL is the NSSDA radial accuracy of 38 feet.